d-ones/culdesacbot1/README.md

 The point data is from the United States Census and the spatial data is from OpenStreetMaps and Google Maps.

-Thanks sonarypt (github.com/sonarypt) for their help
+Thanks sonarypt (github.com/sonarypt) and yerbic (github.com/yerbic) for their help